tbxiao/chauff.github.io/_posts/2018-12-12-groupsize.md

 - We did *not* observe a *synergy effect*: pairs of collaborators were not more effective than two independent searchers whose results were aggregated (first plot column).
 - The collaboration benefits do not diminish over time, they remain relatively constant and are not limited to the early minutes of the search session.

+## Where to go from here

+Ideally, we continue scaling up the group size, in order to find the point of diminishing returns.
+However, this will not be possible in a crowd-sourcing setup, as it took a lot of sweat and programming to enable get six crowd-workers who roughly star the task at the same time in sync through a throughout a thirty minute period.
+Any further studies in this direction have to be conducted in practical settings where we naturally have many participants working together (...sounds like something we ca do in a MOOC).

+Algorithmic mediatio is another direction we will pursue further; there is not a lot of research on this issue, as it is hard to get right and also hard to measure the effects in actual user studies.
+However, with the recent advances in all kinds of fields that happen to have access to a lot of data (*cough*), we will continue in this direction as well.

 ## Preprint

 Coming soon.